lbussy/keg-cop/docs/api/index.rst

 - ``controlpoint`` - A zero-based index indicating the sensor_ by which the system will be cooled.
 - ``controleneabled`` - A boolean turning temperature control on and off.
 - ``enableroom`` - Enable the room sensor to be displayed.
-- ``calroom`` - A signed floating-point number by which the room sensor will be calibrated.
+- ``roomcal`` - A signed floating-point number by which the room sensor will be calibrated.
 - ``enabletower`` - Enable the tower sensor to be displayed.
-- ``caltower`` - A signed floating-point number by which the tower sensor will be calibrated.
+- ``towercal`` - A signed floating-point number by which the tower sensor will be calibrated.
-- ``enableupper`` - Enable the upper sensor to be displayed.
+- ``enableupper`` - Enable the uppercal sensor to be displayed.
-- ``calupper`` - A signed floating-point number by which the upper sensor will be calibrated.
+- ``uppercal`` - A signed floating-point number by which the upper sensor will be calibrated.
 - ``enablelower`` - Enable the lower sensor to be displayed.
-- ``callower`` - A signed floating-point number by which the lower sensor will be calibrated.
+- ``lowercal`` - A signed floating-point number by which the lower sensor will be calibrated.
 - ``enablekeg`` - Enable the keg sensor to be displayed.
-- ``calkeg`` - A signed floating-point number by which the keg sensor will be calibrated.
+- ``kegcal`` - A signed floating-point number by which the keg sensor will be calibrated.

 kegscreen (url)
 """""""""""""""